i-am-harveyt/MyVimConfig/README.md

 This is my minimal Vim and Neovim config!
 Let WhichKey and NERDTree make my life easier.

+*I found that this may not work well on Windows.*

 ## Before Started

 Install VimPlug from [VimPlug](https://github.com/junegunn/vim-plug) Repo, select Vim version.
 If you use Neovim, install the one for Neovim.